ABOUT THE PROJECT

 The restoration journey of Château de Gudanes continues in 2024.

-As a family we believe that to secure the future of the Château it is necessary that it becomes financially self sustainable so that it is not reliant on the financial contribution of a particular individual or family and can continue to be maintained, grow and evolve even in the absence of this.
+As a family, the Waters believe that to secure the future of the property it is necessary that it becomes financially self sustainable so that it is not reliant on the financial contribution of a particular individual or family and can continue to be maintained, grow and evolve even in the absence of this.

 The Château has lived many lifetimes and lovingly been a place to call home for centuries of families.
-We believe that we are just one part of the Château’s story and that the greatest way we can contribute is to help safeguard her future in this way.
+The Waters family believe that they are just one part of the Château’s story and that the greatest way to contribute to the estate’s legacy is to help safeguard the Château’s future in this way.

 mERCI BEAUCOUP

-As the journey progresses we sincerely hope that the restoration will develop into something that we can be proud of and that gives justice to the Château and her history.
+As the journey progresses we sincerely hope that the restoration will develop into something that generations can be proud of and that gives justice to the Château, its history and legacy.

 And so, this website we have created shares the story of the past, present and future of Château de Gudanes.